-- A. Within ten (10) business days of the receipt of the decision at Step 1, the employee shall appeal to the Manager of Interpreter Services using the original copy of the unresolved grievance. - B. Within ten (10) business days of the receipt of the grievance, the Manager shall give a decision in writing to the grievant on the original copy of the grievance.
+- A. Within ten (10) business days of the receipt of the decision at Step 1, the employee shall appeal to the Manager of Language Access Services using the copy of the unresolved grievance.
+Employee may email the appeal to the appropriate level of Court Management. - B. Within ten (10) business days of the receipt of the grievance, the Manager shall schedule meeting and give a decision in writing ten (10) business days after the meeting via email.
+The decision will be forwarded to employee's designated email address.

-Step 3: Executive Officer/Clerk
+Step 3: Executive Officer/Clerk of Court

-- A. Within ten (10) business days from the receipt of the decision resulting from the previous step, the employee may appeal to the Executive Officer/Clerk or designated representative using the original copy of the grievance. - B. Following the receipt of the employee's grievance, the Executive Officer/Clerk or designated representative shall make a thorough review of the grievance, meet with the parties involved and give a written decision, and the reasons therefore, to the employee.
-Upon request, a copy of the decision will be given to the Union Representative.
-However, the Executive Officer/Clerk or designated representative is not limited to denying a grievance for the reasons stated at any previous step in the procedure.
+- A. Within ten (10) business days from the receipt of the decision resulting from the previous step, the employee may appeal to the Executive Officer/Clerk of Court or designated representative using the grievance form and submit it to the Executive Officer/Clerk of Court by email. - B. Following the receipt of the employee's grievance, the Executive Officer/Clerk of Court or designated representative shall make a thorough review of the grievance, meet with the parties involved and give a written decision via email to the employee's designated email address and state the reasons therefore, to the employee.
+Upon request, a copy of the decision will be given to the Union Representative via email to the Union's representatives designated email address.
+However, the Executive Officer/Clerk of Court or designated representative is not limited to denying a grievance for the reasons stated at any previous step in the procedure.

-On matters that do not directly concern or involve the interpretation or application of the terms and provisions of this Memorandum of Understanding, the decision of the Executive Officer/Clerk or authorized representative, who has not previously been involved in the grievance, shall be final.
+On matters that do not directly concern or involve the interpretation or application of the terms and provisions of this Memorandum of Understanding, the decision of the Executive Officer/Clerk of Court or authorized representative, who has not previously been involved in the grievance, shall be final.